AFFF Firefighting Foam Lawsuits

 Unfortunately, AFFF foam is still used at certain airports within the United States for both commercial and military use.
 The Department of Defense is working on phasing out PFAS-based foam by looking into safer PFAS-free alternatives and limiting the use of AFFF to emergencies only.

 Our legal team is currently investigating cases involving cancer from exposure to AFFF firefighting foam.
 If you or a loved one have developed cancer due to firefighter foam, you may be eligible to file an AFFF lawsuit.
 Take the first step by contacting our team today.
-Call us for a free case evaluation and strategy session to discuss AFFF firefighting foam lawsuits in Cleveland.
+Call us for a free case evaluation and strategy session to discuss AFFF firefighting foam lawsuits.